doliinychenko/microcanonical_cooper_frye/README.md

 ## Troubleshooting and feature requests   <a name = "bugs"></a>

-  If you are interested in some feature, you can either create an issue right here, at github, or write me an e-mail (doliinychenko [at] lbl.gov).
+  If you are interested in some feature, you can either create an issue right here, at github, or write me an e-mail (oliiny [at] uw.edu).
 Same thing if you find a bug.